 “With so many technologies to choose from, it’s best to weigh your options based on what you expect your focus will be,” says Valade.
 “Traditionally, users looking to have a well-rounded offering of applications will choose an eco-solvent printer or printer/cutter to get started, as they offer the most commonly requested applications, like outdoor signage, posters, banners, apparel heat transfers, and labels/decals,” he adds.

-Valade points out that Roland offers some outstanding entry-level eco-solvent inkjets, including the VersaEXPRESS RF-640 printer and the TrueVIS SG series printer/cutters, providing excellent image quality, reliability, efficiency and ease of use at affordable pricing.
+Valade points out that Roland offers some entry-level eco-solvent inkjets, including the VersaEXPRESS RF-640 printer and the TrueVIS SG series printer/cutters.

 Rugen points out that ink types, in part, determine the kinds of applications that can be made with a wide-format printer.
-“Eco-solvent has been the long time favorite for most startups because of the diversity of materials that be used.
+“Eco-solvent has been the longtime favorite for most startups because of the diversity of materials that be used.
 One drawback is that the ink uses a solvent to disperse the ink and time is needed for that solvent to vent away before laminating.
-A significant advantage of eco-solvent is its outdoor durability; many applications can last for years.
+A significant advantage of eco-solvent is its outdoor durability; many applications can last for years,” he says.

-Rugen adds that dye sublimation inks vary from one manufacturer to the next, and the dye-sublimation and textile printing market can be complex regarding choice in materials and inks.
+Dye sublimation inks vary from one manufacturer to the next, and the dye-sublimation and textile printing market can be complex regarding choice in materials and inks.
 “In addition, sublimation requires the use of heat presses, and that is an added cost to this ink usage.
-However, the products produced using dye-sublimation are long-lasting, and anything with a polyester coating can be printed.”
+However, the products produced using dye-sublimation are long-lasting, and anything with a polyester coating can be printed,” says Rugen.

-McCausland says in signage, offering color consistency is necessary.
-“Print shops must be ready and able to offer an expanded color gamut and successfully match any color a client throws their way.
+In signage, offering color consistency is necessary.
+McCausland says, “Print shops must be ready and able to offer an expanded color gamut and successfully match any color a client throws their way.
 The solvent ink industry is evolving due to rapid advancement in technology and ink chemistry – now allowing PSPs to reach 98% Pantone and ensure efficient, precise and repeatable performance.
 Ink technology has expanded outside the traditional CYMK color scheme, with successful formulations for red, white and metallic silver in higher-end signage printers, such as the Epson SureColor S80600.”

 He points out that solvent ink chemistry and technology embeds colorant into the media to establish a more permanent bond between substrate and ink, penetrating media to form a durable bondable to withstand water, scratching and fading.
 In contrast, latex inks lay on top of the substrate and never fully take on specific attributes of the substrate, resulting in duller, less consistent color.
 One of the primary drivers of this is the matching of ink and piezo printhead technology.
 For example, our latest generation Epson PrecisionCore TFP print heads deliver incredible accuracy and color consistency, so print shops can be confident in producing the right colors for their customer’s brands and projects.”